 - Replacing bridges to increase river channel capacity

-The proposed Flood Project footprint extends approximately 33 miles along the Truckee River, from downtown Reno (near Jones Street) to the town of Wadsworth, Nevada (near Pyramid Lake).
-Major elements of the Flood Project Plan (Local Rate Plan) are described below (click links to view/download), grouped according to project reach (upstream to downstream).
-The three project reaches are: Downtown Reno (Jones Street to US Highway 395/I-580); Truckee Meadows (US Highway 395/I-580 to Vista Boulevard); and Lower Truckee River (Vista Boulevard to Wadsworth).
+The current Flood Project Plan has evolved over decades of study, consideration, and community involvement.
+The current flood project plan represents the outcomes of countless meetings, community input and local and federal planning.
+At this time, the Flood Project extends approximately 33 miles along the Truckee River, from downtown Reno (near Jones Street) to the town of Wadsworth, Nevada (near Pyramid Lake).
+Major elements of the Flood Project Plan are described below, grouped according to project reach (upstream to downstream).
+The Project can be divided into three river reaches along the Truckee River:

 Project Cost / Financing